allgreed/kasprowicz.pro/content/now.md

 ## On entrepreneurship

 I'm currently at [Cycle Lithuania](https://www.cyclefreedom.lt/) - a freedom entrepreneurial camp.
 I've thought I'm neither an entrepreneur nor a businessmen.
-Turns out I'm definitely an entrepreneur, in fact in entere the shit out of the preneur, and I'm a businessmen (and you are too!), in fact a successful businessmen.
-What I'm turning my attention towards now is becoming a consistently and repeatably successful businessmen.
+Turns out I'm definitely an entrepreneur, in fact I *entere* the shit out of the *preneur*, and I'm a businessmen (and you are too!) - a successful one.
+The goal is successing a) more predicatbly b) more consistently.

 I cannot recommend the camp enough, I'll send personal invitations, but if either of us misses it... you know what to do!
 Entrepreneurship is about making things happen!